NetworkingWithKuramoto/kuramoto2/README.md

 - Connection weight describes the importance of the connection between the two nodes
 - Boolean Mask is used to implement more sophisticated dynamics

 **Note:** ID starts from 0.
-This later should be changed to 0 due to better compatibility. some for loops also start from 1.
+This later should be changed to 0 due to better compatibility.
+Some for loops also start from 1.
 This has to be changed as well.
 ## ⚙️ Command Line Parameters

 Run the simulation via: